publiccodeyml/publiccode.yml/README.md

 [SemVer.org](https://semver.org/).

 Furthermore, the project uses branches and tags in the following way:
-* The `master` branch contains the latest stable version of the standard.
-* The `development` branch contains the improvements proposed for the next version.
+* The `main` branch contains the improvements coming up in the next version.
 * GitHub's [release page](https://github.com/italia/publiccode.yml/releases)
   contains all the released versions of the standard.
-Releases are done following the tag version for consistency.
+Releases are tagged with the Standard's version.

-However, since the repository contains both the core schema and the country-specific ones, it is necessary to further refine the versioning.
-As such, each update at the core and/or to a country-specific extension will be tagged as follows:

-> core-x.y.z;cc-a.b.c

-where cc is the country code defined in the `countryExtensionVersion` key.

-This versioning schema is fundamental in this project since the `publiccode.yml` file contains references to the core release in the `publiccodeYmlVersion` key and each country-specific schema contains a `version` key.

-Examples of this versioning schema may be:

-> * core:0.2;it:0.4
-> * core:0.2;fr:1.1

 ## Contributing